opensciences/opensciences.github.io/template.md

   * [Paper in ACM Digital Library](LINK TO PAPER)

 ### Author(s)
 AUTHORS HERE, no emails.
 Use same order as original paper.
+Use unordered list

 # Change Log